Randa-Lakab/Currency-converter/README.md

 ---

 ##  Features
-- Built with **TypeScript** for type safety.
+- Built with **TypeScript** for type safety
-- Interactive command line interface (using Node.js `readline`).
+- Interactive command line interface (using Node.js `readline`)
-- Supports multiple currencies (USD, EUR, GBP, DZD by default).
+- Supports multiple currencies (USD, EUR, GBP, DZD by default)
-- Easy to extend with more currencies.
+- Easy to extend with more currencies

 ---